Value investors: why are they so calm in a crisis?

 As the impact of coronavirus and the resulting response by global policymakers becomes clearer, the stock market will continue to react.
 Share prices will move up and down reflecting the perceived winners and losers of this developing situation.
 However, the “true” value of businesses typically changes very slowly over time.

-Many experienced market participants who take a long-term view say events such as the coronavirus outbreak should not impact the way investors think about stocks.
+Coronavirus is very concerning for the human race and the threat of a global oil price war is unnerving.
+However, many experienced market participants who take a long-term view say such events should not impact the way investors think about stocks.
 Investors should not, they caution, buy or sell businesses based on news headlines.

 Value investing involves taking a long-term view.
 Here are some answers to questions about value investing and how it performs in challenging markets.